Catcher pouch

-A catcher pouch was a mail bag used by railway post offices of the nineteenth century and the early twentieth century.
+A catcher pouch is a mail bag that can be used in conjunction with a mail hook to "catch" mail awaiting pickup from a moving train.
+Catcher pouches were most often used by railway post offices in the nineteenth century and the early twentieth century.
 Its use was limited to exchanges onto moving trains.
 The specially constructed catcher pouch was grabbed by the catcher mechanism in the passing railway car and the catcher pouch would release from the holding rings on the mail crane.
 This technique was known as "mail on the fly".
 Starting in the 1870s the use of this technique of the Railway Mail Service was an important issue in the United States.
 It was a popular technique and the backbone of the United States Postal Service through the 1930s.

 Mail on-the-fly technique

 When the mail clerk of the railway post office car grabbed the catcher pouch on the mail crane he would at the same time kick out the outgoing mail for delivery to that village.
 The idea behind the catcher pouch was that there could be an exchange of mail to villages too small to justify the train stopping.
 The complete transfer technique (tossing out the outgoing mail a second before grabbing the catcher pouch) required much skill and potentially could cause harm or even death for those not trained properly.
 Another reason why the catcher pouch and mail crane were developed is so the train did not have to slow down just for the exchange of mail.

 The mail on-the-fly was not a smooth operating technique.
 One problem with the technique was that the postal clerk had to pay close attention when he raised the train's catcher arm.
 If it was raised too early there was a chance of hitting and destroying switch targets, telegraph poles, and railway semaphore signals, as well as the train's mail catcher arm.
 If the clerk was too late in raising the train's catcher arm, he might miss the catcher pouch altogether.

 In the United Kingdom as early as 1855 an apparatus for snatching mailbags on-the-fly and delivering mail without stopping a train was in use at Slough, England.
 It continued in service until 1939.